 You should always make at least the minimum payments on your credit cards, no matter what.
 Your payment will be considered late if you pay less than the minimum or miss your minimum payment.
 Late payments come with a few consequences.
-Not only will you be charged a late fee, your interest rate might rise (if you're 60 days delinquent) making it more expensive to carry a balance.
+Not only will you be charged a late fee, but your interest rate also might rise (especially if you're 60 days delinquent), making it more expensive to carry a balance.

-You should get caught up on any accounts that are behind.
+You should get caught up on any accounts that are behind as quickly as possible.
 Until you get caught up, you'll continue to rack up late fees and delay the amount of time until your interest rate goes back down.
-(You'll have to make six consecutive monthly payments.)

 To maintain a good credit score, you should keep your balances closer to $0.
 Focus especially on balances that are close to the credit limit.
 High credit card balances increase your credit utilization and hurt your credit score.
 Keeping your balances low shows that you can handle credit responsibly and will help improve your credit score.

-If you want to get out of debt quicker, you should first focus on paying off credit cards that have high interest rates.
-Since you pay more in finance charges on high interest rate credit cards, it's wisest to pay those balances off quicker to minimize the amount of interest you pay.
+If you want to get out of debt quicker and save money on interest, you should first focus on paying off high interest rate credit cards first.
+Since you pay more in finance charges on high-interest-rate credit cards, it's wisest to pay those balances off quicker to minimize the amount of interest you pay.

 After you've met the minimum payment on your other accounts, put a lump sum payment toward your balance with the highest interest rate until it's paid off.